MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 ## Renew Website authentication key

-**Renew Website authentication key** shows the number of production websites where the [website authentication key](manage-auth-key.md) expired or is near expiration.
+**Renew Website authentication key** shows the number of production websites where the [website authentication key](manage-auth-key.md) expired or expires within 90 days.

 Website authentication key has a fixed validity period and requires timely renewal to continue providing the security benefits & ensure uninterrupted access.
 Failure to renew the website authentication key before it expires can lead to security vulnerabilities and make the website inaccessible to end users.